On 2023

 Dir.
 Todd Haynes

 May December is a movie that is disturbing and uncomfortable yet incredibly magnetic.
-There is nothing about this film that isn’t fascinating and memorable, and I can’t think of a movie that arrived at a more appropriate time in the zeitgeist, where grooming and May-December relationships are so prevalent in the conversation. even if you’re not as chronically online as many of us are, this story of abuse, love, and morbid curiosity is engrossing and excellently made.
+There is nothing about this film that isn’t fascinating and memorable, and I can’t think of a movie that arrived at a more appropriate time in the zeitgeist, where grooming and May-December relationships are so prevalent in the conversation.
+Even if you’re not as chronically online as many of us are, this story of abuse, love, and morbid curiosity is engrossing and excellently made.
 My God, is Julianne Moore good at being this sort of cruel, fragile character.
 Also, this movie is very funny in ways that are both welcome and unexpected in a film with this central conceit.

 SPIDER-MAN: ACROSS THE SPIDER-VERSE